RG Kar victim's parents say only regime change in Bengal can deliver justice

 But the victim's family and several activists insist that more people were involved in the crime.

 "From day one, we have been saying that more than one person was involved.
 She was a strong girl.
-There is no way only one man could have done this inside such a secure building," the mother said.
+There is no way only one man could have done this inside such a secure building," Ratna Debnath said.

 "All the early cover-ups point to a bigger nexus," she alleged.